ibm-apiconnect/apichol/exercises/ex6/README.md

 Choose the `mysql-db` Data Source, and enter the following properties:

 <img src="SS3.png"  width="750">

+We are about to create a LoopBack model representation of the MySQL database.
+The name of the model `employees` refers to the table name in the MySQL database.
+The various property names refer to the MySQL "fields".
+The types translate to MySQL fields -- for example, `String` to `VARCHAR`. `Key` in LoopBack is similar to `Key` in MySQL.

 That's it!
 Once a model is created, the APIs to represent that model are automatically generated for you.